Compare cheap insurance quotes for your timber-framed home

 A home built with timber as the main construction material will also have excellent insulation potential, meaning heating your home could be cheaper.

-If that’s at the design stage they’ll know what materials are being used and what systems are being installed to prevent fire, such as smoke detectors and fire alarms.
+If that’s at the design stage, they’ll know what materials are being used and what systems are being installed to prevent fire, like smoke detectors and fire alarms.

-Having guidance and advice from insurers early on will make the process all the simpler and will help ensure you don’t have problems finding insurance once your build is finished.
+Getting advice from insurers early on will make the process simple and will help make sure you don’t have problems finding insurance once your home’s finished.